Skip Navigation

 Senior Research Scientist

-Born and raised in southern India, Dr. Murthy Gudipati went to several schools in rural villages and urban colleges before receiving M.Sc.
+Born and raised in southern India, Dr. Murthy Gudipati went to several schools in rural villages and to a college in the city of Vijayawada for Bachelors, before receiving M.Sc.
 (1981) at the University of Hyderabad, India, and Ph.D.
 (1987) at the Indian Institute of Science, Bangalore, India.
-After a 3-year post-doctoral collaboration with Prof. Josef Michl (at Austin, Texas), he joined University of Cologne, Germany in 1990, where he was awarded Habilitation in Physical Chemistry (tenure) in late 1998.
-In 2007, Dr. Gudipati joined NASA's Jet Propulsion Laboratory where he studies the evolution of ices in the universe.
+After a 3-year post-doctoral work at the UT Austin, Texas, he joined University of Cologne, Germany in 1990, where he was awarded Habilitation in Physical Chemistry (tenure) in 1998.
+In 2001 Dr. Gudipati moved to NASA Ames Research Center, where he conducted research on photochemistry of PAHs in ice relevant to astrophysical and planetary environments.
+In 2007 Dr. Gudipati joined NASA's Jet Propulsion Laboratory where he studies the evolution of ices in the universe, chemistry and physics of surfaces and atmospheres of solar system bodies and exoplanets.
+Dr. Gudipati strives to contribute to our understanding of the origin of life on Earth and potential for life elsewhere in the universe.

 Education